shobhitsingh29/graphQLApollo/README.md

 # rctag
+using GrapghQl, apollo
-application to select free room and add a meeting to it
+to build an application to select free room and add a meeting to it